-The Board shall take decisions relating to the exercise of the Company’s rights as a shareholder at General Meetings of Subsidiaries and Associated Companies.
-The Board shall have the right to delegate this function to the Manager by resolution, provided that decisions concerning the exercise of the Company’s rights as a shareholder in specific Subsidiaries or Associated Companies shall be taken by the Manager.
-No decision of the Board shall be required and decisions on voting shall be left to the discretion of the Manager when the following matters are considered:
+The Board shall take decisions relating to the exercise of the Company’s rights and duties as a shareholder at General Meetings of Subsidiaries and Associated Companies.
+The Board shall have the right to delegate this function to the Manager by resolution, provided that decisions concerning the exercise of the Company’s rights and duties as a shareholder in specific Subsidiaries or Associated Companies shall be taken by the Manager.
+No decision of the Board or the General Meeting shall be required and decisions on voting shall be left to the discretion of the Manager when the following matters are considered:

 the change of the registered office of the Subsidiaries and/or Associated Companies;